 If you’re dreaming of visiting a quaint Italian village without leaving the mainland, Capitola Beach is one of those hidden gems that will make you feel like you’re stepping into a snapshot of the Italian coastline.

-The stunning beach is located at the north end of Monterey Bay and offers trendy shops, art galleries, and cafés as well as outdoor adventure such as stand-up paddleboarding, kayaking, and, of course, swimming.
+The stunning beach is located at the north end of Monterey Bay and offers trendy shops, art galleries, and cafés as well as outdoor adventures such as stand-up paddleboarding, kayaking, and, of course, swimming.

 Things to do near Capitola Beach